-Any water that must be removed and sent to the HCWWTP will be pumped to the nearest catch basin that discharges to the TMC, or otherwise may be pumped directly to the TMC.
+Any water that must be removed and sent to the HCWWTP will be pumped or trucked to the Tin Mill Canal (TMC).
 Water in the TMC feeds into the HCWWTP where it is treated prior to release into Bear Creek.
-Any discharged water will be pumped through a filter bag or equivalent to remove suspended solids prior to discharge.
-A figure is not being provided at this time as the specific discharge location for dewatering fluids may change during development as conditions dictate.
-Documentation of the catch basin(s) used shall be provided in the Development Completion Report.
+Any water discharged to the TMC will be pumped through a filter bag or equivalent to remove suspended solids prior to discharge.